ElsonRenatoDeFranca/roomservice-cloud-native/README.md

 # roomservice-cloud-native

+A cloud native webservice must be developed with the following changes in mind:

 1- The roomservice must be registered to Eureka server as an Eureka client.
 We must do that by adding the following annotation to the main class:

 @SpringBootApplication